PurdueCAM2Project/HumanBehaviorS19/README.md

 A human behavior analyzer package

 ## About
-This project is aimed at collecting data about human behavior through cameras.
+This project is aimed at collecting basic data about human behavior through cameras.
 The current version is the initial implementation of the idea.
-The data collected includes location data for each person, based on the map provided, and actions performed by the person during those intervals.
-This output is returned as a storyboard or a profile in the following format:
+The data collected includes location data for each person (pixel coordinates), based on the map provided, and actions performed by the person in the video.
+This output is returned as a storyboard or a profile in a .json file in the following format:

 //Insert image containing the format of the profiles